-Applications due for 2015 merit based aid, Student Pastors, & Urban Fellows 1:

-1-29: Registration for D.Min.
-Spring (May) 2015 Term

-6: (End of second full week of classes) LAST DAY OF REGISTRATION PERIOD: Last day to add course with instructor's signature; change course from credit to audit; drop course without a "W"; drop course with full refund

-10: Window On Wesley: Exploration and Discernment for Prospective Students

-13: (End of third full week of classes) Last day to withdraw from course with 75% refund due.
-Application deadline for 2015 International (F-1) students

-20: (End of fourth full week of classes) Last day to withdraw from course with 50%

-(End of fifth full week of classes) Last day to change from letter grade to P/F; 27: withdraw from course with 25% refund.
+- Applications due for 2016 merit based aid, Student Pastors, & Urban Fellows 1: Registration for D.Min.
+Spring (May) 2016 Term opens - 5: (End of second full week of classes) LAST DAY OF REGISTRATION PERIOD: Last day to add course with instructor's signature; change course from credit to audit; drop course without a "W"; drop course with full refund - 12: (End of third full week of classes) Last day to withdraw from course with 75% refund - Window On Wesley: Exploration and Discernment for Prospective Students 16: - 19: (End of fourth full week of classes) Last day to withdraw from course with 50% refund - 26: (End of fifth full week of classes) Last day to change from letter grade to P/F; withdraw from course with 25% refund.
 D.Min.
-Winter (January) 2015 Term papers
+Winter (January) 2016 Term papers due.
+Application deadline for 2016 International (F-1) students - 29 March 4: Reading Week NO CLASSES